jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2a.md

-+++
+---
-title=  "The Effect of Demand on Changes in Silver Prices"
+title: "The Effect of Demand on Changes in Silver Prices"
-# heading=  "Part 3 of Book 1 the Simplified Wealth of Nations"
-date=  2020-01-20
+heading: "Part 3b of Digression 2a"
+date: 2015-09-07
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "Since the discovery of America, the market for its silver mines has been growing more extensive for three reasons" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1c" linkbtext=  "Part 3bd1c" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2b" linkftext=  "Part 3bd2b" icon=  "/icons/smith.png"
+description: "Since the discovery of America, the market for its silver mines has been growing more extensive for three reasons"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="163" >}} Since the discovery of America, the market for its silver mines has been growing more extensive for three reasons.